 - Do a chore (average 30 minutes each day)

-- Join the afternoon workshop or a power hour (optional)
+- Join the afternoon writing workshop or a power hour (always optional)

-- Eat dinner with the group and attend the nightly meetings (large-group + small-group — required)
+- Eat dinner with the group and attend the nightly meetings (both large-group and small-group — always required)

 - Enjoy evening writing, games, dancing, power hours, or special events